 Also be prepared for top up feeds during the session.
 If you are bottle feeding, have a bottle on hand ready if needed.
 If baby wakes, or is unsettled, I allow time for resettling and we can take a break whenever is needed.

 What happens if someone is sick and are you vaccinated?

 Your baby’s safety and health is my number one priority during the session.
 These things happen, so if you or someone who is due to be at the session is unwell, please let me know in advance as we may need to reschedule the session or make other arrangements.
-I have other clients with newborn babies that I need to be mindful of also and if I myself fall sick, I may then have to reschedule a lot of other sessions.
-I am fully vaccinated against Whooping Cough.
+In the current climate I can’t stress this enough.
+PLEASE if anyone is sick even with a snotty nose, please let me know.
+I have other clients with newborn babies that I need to be mindful of also and if I myself fall sick, I then have to reschedule a lot of other sessions.
+I am fully vaccinated against Whooping Cough & Covid 19.

 Do you have props that you bring?

 I have a collection of blankets, flokati fur, wraps, knitted products and headbands that I’ll be bringing to your session which make up my unique style and allow me to create the beautiful art that you see on my website.
 I do blanket setups on a large beanbag and I also have a selection of round wooden bowls as props for your baby to get snuggly and curled up.
 My primary focus is on timeless photos of your little one, without too many distracting elements.
 Prior to starting, I’ll discuss favourite tones that would suit your home and walls.
 The majority of my work is using soft muted, neutral colours and a light colour palette.